Vision NZ: Alliance with Freedoms New Zealand and 2023 campaign

+Cuba St rainbow crossing controversy

+In late 2024, Vision NZ party member Merania (Deanna) Roa filed for filed a judicial review application in the High Court of New Zealand challenging the legality of a rainbow-coloured pedestrian crossing installed by Wellington City Council.
+In documents submitted to the court, Roa argued that the council’s decision to install the crossing was unlawful, claiming it was not a "prescribed traffic control device" under the Land Transport Rule: Traffic Control Devices 2004, and that the council had acted outside its powers under the Local Government Act 2002.

+In March 2025, the High Court dismissed the application, finding the council had acted lawfully and that the crossing did not pose a safety risk or contravene transport regulations.
+Costs were awarded against Roa and the other plaintiffs.
+The case attracted national media attention and drew widespread public criticism, with some claiming the action was "petty and ideologically motivated".

 Policies

-Vision NZ has been described as a Christian party and a "Destiny Church-derived party", but Hannah Tamaki insists that Vision NZ is not a Christian party, saying that "people don't have to go to church to be members of Vision New Zealand, they don't have to go to church to vote for Vision New Zealand."
+Vision NZ has been described as a Christian party and a "Destiny Church-derived party", but Hannah Tamaki has insisted that Vision NZ is not a Christian party, saying that "people don't have to go to church to be members of Vision New Zealand, they don't have to go to church to vote for Vision New Zealand."

 Vision opposes both abortion and homosexuality.
 Hannah Tamaki says that being gay is "wrong", though when discussing her opposition to gay MP Tāmati Coffey she said "If you do the work, I don’t care what you do, it’s your private life.
 I choose to live my Christian faith, and I don’t force that on anybody else."
 Brian Tamaki has said that homosexuality is a sin and has maintained there is a link between homosexuality and natural disasters.

 Hannah Tamaki has called for a ban on the construction of new mosques.
 The party opposes immigration and has promised to ban all immigration and refugees for two years, although Tamaki backtracked on this, saying there would not be a total ban on refugees.
-It also seeks to remove the right of permanent residents to vote.
+It also seeks to remove the right of non-citizen permanent residents to vote.

-Vision supports greater financial autonomy for Māori people, including a Māori-owned bank and Tūhoe ownership of Te Urewera.
+Vision has supported greater financial autonomy for Māori people, including a Māori-owned bank and Tūhoe ownership of Te Urewera.
 Vision has called for government funding for Destiny Church programmes.